What We Like About SEMRush?

 Similarly, you can check out the list of keywords that are declined.

-This is a very helpful information as it could help you to properly identify which keywords need some push and which ones you should be paying more attention to so that you can maintain your ranking positions and hopefully help regain your top rankings.
+This is very helpful information as it could help you to properly identify which keywords need some push and which ones you should be paying more attention to so that you can maintain your ranking positions and hopefully help regain your top rankings.

 Going further with the declined list of keywords, we can equally sort by position difference and carefully observe the keywords that have taken the greatest hit.